Many of Melbourne’s favourite foodie spots are also the hardest to find. But they're always worth the journey.

 Life's Too Short Bar

 Hidden away in the old bluestone cellars of the original brewery in Victoria Parade is Life’s Too Short Bar.
-Offering 13 brews and over 50 unique cocktails, it's no rookie in the bar game.
+Offering craft brews and an extensive cocktail list, it's no rookie in the bar game.
 Order delicious curated grazing boards, a range of international cheeses, cured meats and more.
 Looking for something a little extra special?
-Book the Chef’s Table for an intimate eight-course degustation dinner.
+Book the Gin-dulgent High Tea for an intimate tasting of three gin-based, tea-inspired cocktails and savoury bites.

 Johnny's Green Room

-Find the neon-lit entry behind King and Godfree and fly up above Lygon Street to Carlton rooftop spot Johnny's Green Room.
-Take a seat and and soak up the city views then feast on pizzas loaded with potato, prosciutto or mortadella.
+Find the neon-lit entry behind King & Godfree and fly up above Lygon Street to Carlton rooftop spot Johnny's Green Room.
+Take a seat and soak up the city views then feast on pizzas loaded with potato, prosciutto or mortadella.
 Pair with fresh salads and generous helpings of stracciatella and burrata.
-You can't say no to a limoncello sgroppino.
-The cocktail comes with a big scoop of lemon sorbet from downstairs neighbours, Pidapipo.
+Then finish with a refreshing limoncello margarita.

 Johnny's Green Room

-Getting inside Mjolner Melbourne is an achievement in itself.
+Getting inside Mjølner is an achievement in itself.
 Weave your way down Hardware Street and look for the solid concealed door surrounded by iron gates.
 Head below street level for blazing cocktails in the bar or dine on Viking-inspired delights in the restaurant.
-Order your drinks shaken, stirred or served in a giant horn, then feast on roast bone marrow, tomahawk steak and grilled whole rainbow trout.
+Order your drinks shaken, stirred or served in a giant horn, then feast on roast bone marrow, tomahawk steak and whole grilled market fish.

 Lucy Liu